René Bousquet

 René Bousquet ([ʁəne buskɛ]; 11 May 1909 – 8 June 1993) was a high-ranking French political appointee who served as secretary general to the Vichy French police from May 1942 to 31 December 1943.
 For personal heroism, he had become a protégé of prominent officials before the war and had risen rapidly in the government.

-In 1949, he was automatically convicted as a Vichy official and sentenced to five years of indignité nationale, but his sentence was reduced due to beliefs that he also aided the French Resistance and attempted to preserve some autonomy for French police during the German occupation.
+In 1949, Bousquet was automatically convicted as a Vichy official and sentenced to five years of dégradation nationale, but his sentence was reduced due to beliefs that he also aided the French Resistance and attempted to preserve some autonomy for French police during the German occupation.
 Excluded from the government, he went into business.
 After receiving amnesty in 1959, Bousquet became active again in politics by supporting left-wing politicians through the 1970s and becoming a regular visitor in the 1980s of François Mitterrand after his election as president.

 In 1989, after years of increasing accusations about his activities during the war, Bousquet was accused by three groups of crimes against humanity.
 He was ultimately indicted by the French Ministry of Justice in 1991 for his decisions during the Vel' d'Hiv Roundup in 1942, which led to Jewish children being deported and killed in German extermination camps in Eastern Europe.
-Bousquet was assassinated in 1993 by Christian Didier shortly before his trial was to begin.
+Bousquet was assassinated in 1993 by Christian Didier shortly before his trial was set to begin.

 Early life and career

 René Bousquet was born to a radical socialist notary in Montauban, Tarn-et-Garonne.
 After his law studies, he began his career as chief of the cabinet of the préfet for Tarn-et-Garonne.

-In March 1930, he and a friend, the latter of whom died during the episode, became national heroes after they had personally saved dozens of people from drowning during floods in southwestern France.
+In March 1930, he and a friend, the latter dying during the episode, became national heroes after they had personally saved dozens of people from drowning during floods in southwestern France.
 He was awarded the Legion of Honour and the Médaille d'or des belles actions ("Golden medal for fine deeds").
 Maurice Sarraut, the Radical Socialist senator and CEO of La Dépêche du Midi, and Albert Sarraut, deputy, president of the Council and minister, took on Bousquet as their protégé.
 Bousquet was detached to the Presidency of the Council to head the technical service in charge of the reconstruction of the flooded southern regions.
 He had a rapid rise within the government and gained increasingly-responsible appointments.

 At the age of 22, he became second of the cabinet of Interior Minister Pierre Cathala.
 In 1933, Bousquet was promoted to sous-préfet, and in 1935, he was appointed as general director of the national cabinet of the Minister for Agriculture.
 The next year, Bousquet was given responsibility for the central files of the National Security.

-In April 1938, Interior Minister Albert Sarraut, named Bousquet sous-préfet for Vitry-le-François (Marne).
+In April 1938, Interior Minister Sarraut named Bousquet sous-préfet for Vitry-le-François (Marne).
 In 1939, he became general secretary of the préfecture for Châlons-sur-Marne (now Châlons-en-Champagne).